 Addressing health & wellbeing of Allied Health Professionals

-Our work with BHR Academy seeks to address health and wellbeing of AHP staff during high patient demand.
+Our work with BHR Academy sought to address health and wellbeing of AHP staff during high patient demand.

 The health and wellbeing of Allied Health Professionals (AHPs) plays a critical role in their ability to deliver high quality care to patients.
 However, amidst the numerous responsibilities and demands, AHPs often face challenges that can affect their personal health and well being.